-Benedictine Women Service Corps (BWSC), an outreach of Saint Benedict’s Monastery, St. Joseph, Minn., responds to the needs of the church and world, inviting College of Saint Benedict alumnae to join the monastic community in deepening relationships that support justice globally.
-Formed in the Benedictine Gospel values during their undergraduate, liberal arts education, the volunteers strive to live these values in a new location that will challenge them personally, spiritually and professionally.
+Benedictine Women Service Corps (BWSC), an outreach of Saint Benedict’s Monastery, St. Joseph, Minn., invites College of Saint Benedict alumnae to join the monastic community in deepening relationships that support justice and service in a new location.
+Volunteers strive to live out the Benedictine Gospel values that were formed during their undergraduate education in a capacity that challenges them personally, spiritually and professionally.

 Our 2015-2016 BWSC Volunteer

 My name is Erin Kelso; I graduated from the College of Saint Benedict in 2015 with a degree in Political Science.
 My hometown is Henderson, Minn.
 I am currently serving as a BWSC volunteer in Chicago, where I live at St. Scholastica Monastery, and teach English language learners, in addition to tutoring elementary kids at an after-school program.
 My favorite thing about Chicago so far is the multitude of museums and cultural events I've only just begun to explore.
 If you would like to learn more about my experience, please read my blog!

 Our 2013-2014 BWSC Volunteer

 Christina, pictured left, has served this year in the ministries of the Benedictine Sisters of Virginia in Bristow, Va.
 She worked with women and children through BARN, a transitional housing program and also with BEACON, a literacy program for adult immigrants and others who are working toward achieving a GED.
 Read about Christina's BWSC experience during her time as a volunteer and share her concluding thoughts.